epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-21-awesome-theme-titlebar.markdown

 #### Exporting

 Inkscape is a very nice tools.
+Inkscape can name each object properly.

+![Inkscape: Naming Object Property][image-ink-02-object]{: .img-responsive }

-It can name each object, so we can have the right name, while exporting to PNG.
+So we can have the right name, while exporting to PNG.

-![Inkscape: Export Selection with Name][image-ix-02-titlebar]{: .img-responsive }
+![Inkscape: Export Selection with Name][image-ink-02-export]{: .img-responsive }

+Any SVG can be edited in text editor, so you can change the export properties at once, by search and replace.
+In this case I change from `export-xdpi="900"` to `export-xdpi="384"`.

+{% highlight lua %}
+    <rect
+       y="2"
+       x="82"
+       height="16"
+       width="16"
+       id="close_normal"
+       style="opacity:1;fill:#fafafa;fill-opacity:1;stroke:none;stroke-width:0.99999994;stroke-opacity:1"
+       inkscape:label="#rect1194"
+       inkscape:export-xdpi="384"
+       inkscape:export-ydpi="384" />
+{% endhighlight %}

 Generating icon has never been easier than this.

 -- -- --

-### 3: Configuration
+### 3: Theme Configuration

 We need to map from generated PNG to Awesome predefined variable names.